 Whichever method is adopted, care should be taken to ensure that undercounting or double counting does not occur and that the method used is consistently applied in subsequent years.
-The company must state in their methodology statement which approach they have adopted.
+The company must state in its methodology statement which approach it has adopted.